 Before you can start choosing colors and coming up with creative makeup designs, you need to know what you're working with.
 Makeup artists have a huge variety of tools in their makeup kits, and you have to be knowledgeable about every single brush, applicator, and cleanser you carry with you.
 A big part of proper makeup application is knowing your clients.
 Everyone has different face shapes, skin types, and color preferences.
 If you perform a proper client assessment at the beginning of each appointment, you can feel confident in delivering a look that makes your client look great while fulfilling their needs.
 Customer service is a prominent part of makeup artist training!
 Some of your training may delve into daily makeup looks.
 Customers may come to you to find a daily makeup routine that they can repeat at home.
 Learning about quick and easy makeup techniques allows you to give clients a practical makeup look.
 Of course, you also need to be skilled at special event makeup.
 A significant part of your education may cover wedding makeup, stage makeup, and other types of makeup that clients may request.

-To renew your license, you will need to pay a $20 fee every year.
+To renew your cosmetology license, you will need to pay a $20 fee every year.

 When you become a makeup artist, you can earn a variety of salaries.
 A lot depends on what type of work you take on; freelancers may work irregular hours and have fluctuating income, while those who work for a salon or department store may have a more stable income.
-Per O*Net, the median salary for a North Carolina beauty professional is $21,800 per year.
-Those with lots of education or experience may earn more than $49,200 per year (O*Net, 2013).
+Per ZipRecruiter, the median salary for a North Carolina makeup artist is $41,305 per year.
+Those with lots of education or experience may earn more (2020).
 As you develop your skills and create a reputation for your makeup abilities, your income may increase.
 Makeup artists can typically look forward to a strong job outlook.
-In the years between 2010 and 2020, O*Net expects job openings for beauty professionals to increase by 13%.
+In the years between 2016 and 2026, CareerOneStop expects job openings for beauty professionals to increase by 17%.
 The job outlook may be more promising in cities, where people tend to go for special event makeup or other beauty needs.